I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/dxva/ns-dxva-_dxva_mbctrl_i_hostresiddiff_1.md

 ## Members

-`dwMB_SNL`

-Specifies the number of skipped macroblocks to be generated following the current macroblock, and indicates the location of the residual difference data for the blocks of the current macroblock.
-This member contains two variables: <i>MBskipsFollowing</i> in the most significant 8 bits, and <i>MBdataLocation</i> in the least significant 24 bits. <i>MBskipsFollowing</i> indicates the number of skipped macroblocks to be generated following the current macroblock. <i>MBdataLocation</i> is an index into the residual difference block data buffer.
-This index indicates the location of the residual difference data for the blocks of the current macroblock, expressed as a multiple of 32 bits.

-`dwReservedBits2`

-Reserved bits used for packing and alignment.
-Must be zero.

 `wMBaddress`

 Specifies the macroblock address of the current macroblock in raster scan order.
 For examples of macroblock addresses, see <a href="https://msdn.microsoft.com/f04c5462-db7c-4917-b8ef-22a630c82994">macroblock addresses</a>.